 - Close chimney and fireplace dampers when not in use.
-If chimney is unused, install an inflatable chimney pillow or caulked-in foam plug to better seal.
+If a chimney is unused, install an inflatable chimney pillow or caulked-in foam plug to better seal it.

-- Close interior doors and turn off the heat to any rooms that are not used during the winter.
+- Close interior doors and turn off the heat in any rooms that are not used during the winter.

 - Set your thermostat back at night and while you are gone during the day.
 This will save you about 1% on your heating use for each degree set back.
 Using a programmable thermostat to do this will allow you to bring the heat back up to a comfortable temperature before you get up in the morning or return home.